-To ease installation of the seal, lubricate the shaft sleeve O-ring and the external stationary seat O-ring with a very small amount of "P-80® Emulsion" or soapy water.
-See Figure 9 for seal part identification.
+To ease installation of the seal, lubricate the bellows and stationary seat O-rings with water or a very small amount of "P-80[®] Emulsion", and apply a drop of "P-80[®] Emulsion" on the finished faces.
+Assemble the seal as follows, (see Figure 7).